 Giant Mountain Wilderness

-- Beaver activity has flooded the North Trail to Giant Mountain from 9N just past the lean-to.
+- Beaver activity has flooded the North Trail to Giant Mountain just past the lean-to.
 (2011)

 Hurricane Mountain Wilderness

 - The Hurricane Mountain Wilderness web page provides information about the unit and its recreational opportunities.

 - The Jay Mountain Wilderness web page provides information about the unit and its recreational opportunities.

 - The McKenzie Mountain Wilderness web page provides information about the unit and its recreational opportunities.

 - Nothing to report.

 - The Northville-Placid Trail Chapter (leaves DEC website) of the Adirondack Mountain Club provides the latest trail conditions and information for planning a hike on the trail - whether a through-hike, section-hike or weekend-hike.

 - Moose Creek Suspension Bridge between Shattuck Clearing and Cold River is now open.
 DEC and National Outdoor Leadership School (NOLS) Northeast have completed the repairs.
 (2016)

 - The bridge over Ouluska Brook has collapsed into the brook.
 Due to low water conditions, crossing the brook is still possible.
 (2016)